 Some studies also suggest CBD may beat antidepressants in some areas.
 While most drugs take a long time to start working, the effects of cannabidiol seem to occur faster and last longer.
 It’s also free from common side effects of traditional antidepressants, such as insomnia or sexual dysfunction.
+If you live in a state where medicinal cannabis is legal, you can start your natural healing journey by getting a medical marijuana card in Alabama, for example.
 Still, similar studies haven’t been done on humans yet, and many other questions remain unanswered.

 Potential Risks and Side Effects